MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 1. In the **Logs & metrics** blade, you can select **Send subscription activity logs** and **Send Azure resource logs for all defined resources** to monitor the Azure resources.
 However, this tutorial focuses solely on WLS logs and does not cover infrastructure logs.
 1. Select **Create** to start the deployment.

-After the deployment succeeds, continue to the section [Note down the Elasticsearch and Kibana URLs](#note-down-the-elasticsearch-and-kibana-urls).
+After the deployment succeeds, continue to the section [Launch Kibana](#launch-kibana).

 ### Launch Kibana